eddiroot/eddi/backend/database/README.md

-After creating the SQL files for the up/down, run this command `migrate create -ext sql -dir database/migrations/ -seq MIGRATION_NAME_HERE`
+Run this command to generate files for a new migration `migrate create -ext sql -dir database/migrations/ -seq MIGRATION_NAME_HERE`